vacp2p/rfc/content/docs/rfcs/70/README.md

 ## Considerations on the X3DH initialization
 This scheme requires working on specific elliptic curves which differ from those used by Ethereum.
 To be precise, Ethereum makes use of the curve secp256k1, whereas X3DH requires either X25519 or X448.
-For security reasons one must work on the curve X448.
+The curve X448 MUST be chosen: since it offers a higher security level: 224-bit security instead of the 128-bit security provided by X25519.

-Bob and Alice must define a key pair (ik, IK) where:
+Bob and Alice MUST define a personal key pair (ik, IK) where:
 -   The key ik must be kept secret,
 -   and the key IK is public.